HenrikSamuelsson/c-programming-design-patterns/object-pattern/object-pattern.md

 ## Definition

-The object pattern groups data and associated functions into  hierarchy.
+The object pattern groups data and associated functions into a hierarchy.
 The object is provided as an argument to functions, making it flow along the code path, as opposed to having functions work on global external data.

 ## Motivation